cg2021c/threejs-presentation-anak-ambis/6.7.Using binary operations to combine meshes/README.md

 }
 ```

 If we precompile CoffeeScript to JavaScript using the CoffeeScript command-line tool, we can include the resulting JavaScript file directly.
 Before we can do this, though, we need to install CoffeeScript.
-You can follow the installation instructions on the CoffeeScript website at http://coffeescript.org/.
-Once you've installed CoffeeScript, you can use the following command line to convert the CoffeeScript ThreeBSP file to JavaScript:
+We can follow the installation instructions on the CoffeeScript website at http://coffeescript.org/.
+Once we've installed CoffeeScript, we can use the following command line to convert the CoffeeScript ThreeBSP file to JavaScript:

 ```js
 coffee --compile ThreeBSP.coffee